anjalgirii/crypto-balance-scraper/README.md

 1. **Run the Scraper**:
    - Execute the `main.py` script to start the scraping process.

-2. **Prepare the Input File**: Drag n drop folders on the terminal.
+2. **Prepare the Input File**: Drag n drop files or folders on the terminal.

 3. **Review the Results**:
    - Check the `output` folder for the results.